SaverioNapolitano/oop-python/Notes.md

 Java: camelcase

 Names with __ in Python stand for private methods that shouldn't be modified (it's a convention).
+They will be called from built-in external functions.

 ## Variable assignments